10 Tips for Perfect Concept2 Photo Scans Every Time

 9. Watch Out for Screen Timeout

-The PM5 screen goes dark after a period of inactivity (usually a few minutes).
+The monitor screen can go dark after a period of inactivity.
 If you wait too long after finishing your workout, you might lose the results screen.
-Scan promptly after finishing, or tap the PM5 to wake it back up.
+Scan promptly after finishing, or press a monitor button to wake it back up.

 10. Check the Preview Before Saving